zoffixznet/writing/perl6/20160428-Perl-6-S---Substitution-Operator.md

     # [wow wow wow wow]

 The first one operates on a single value.
-We use the postfix form of the `given` block, which lets us avoid the curlies.
+We use the postfix form of the `given` block, which lets us avoid the curlies (you can use `with` in place of `given` with the same results).
 From the output, you can see the original string remained intact.

 The second example operates on a whole bunch of strings from an `Array` and we use the `do` keyword to execute a regular `for` loop (that aliases to `$_` in this case) and assign the result to the `@new` array.
 Again, the output shows